S Corp Equity Section

 We recommend keeping the Capital Stock account as small as possible because it provides the most flexibility in taking future Shareholder Distributions without affecting Capital Stock.
 The remainder would be a credit to the Additional Paid-In Capital account(s).
 Yup we are geeking out.

-Typically when taking a C corporation and electing S Corp status, existing Retained Earnings needs to be recorded separately.
+Generally, when taking a C corporation and electing S Corp status, existing Retained Earnings needs to be recorded separately.
 Why?
 Theoretically these earnings would have been subjected to dividends taxes paid by the shareholders if distributed.
 Therefore, the IRS is wise and doesn’t want you to enjoy a 21% corporate tax rate as a C Corp, elect S Corp status and then distribute the prior earnings tax-free.
-There are some devils in the details and there are some things like Built-In Gains taxes and stuff, but that is rare for most small businesses converting to an S corporation.
+There are some devils in the details and there are some things like Built-In Gains taxes, ordering rules and stuff, but that is rare for most small businesses converting to an S corporation.
+A ton more discussion is required for each person’s unique situation and is beyond the scope of this book.

 Since it is common for small businesses to operate as LLCs for several years and to have incomplete records (shocking), the “funding” of the equity accounts might have to wait until the end of the first year of S corporation election to maintain sanity.
 For example, on December 31st Capital Stock and Additional Paid-In Capital are zero, including Retained Earnings.